-Keep in mind the length of the scanning path which you have selected.
+Keep in mind the number of impulses which you have recorded per scanning path.
 This amount should be entered later in the software program, when transferring the data to a PC, to receive all measured data correctly from your measuring instrument!

-There is no special rule for selecting the right length but there are different aspects which should be considered.
+There is no special rule for selecting the right number of impulses.
+But there are different aspects which should be considered.
 These are some considerations

-- the real length of your measured area and - the size of the objects you are searching for.
+- the length of your measured area and - the size of the objects you are searching for.

-A preferable distance between two measure values is about 15 cm to 20 cm.
-The smaller the distance between two points, the more exactly the graphical representation will be.
+A preferable distance between two impulses is about 15 cm to 30 cm.
+The smaller the distance between two impulses is, the more exactly the graphical representation will be.
 If you are looking for small objects you have to select a smaller distance, for big objects you can increase the distance between the impulses.

-Figure 8.3 shows the effects of the distance between the measured values per scanning path for some objects.
+Figure 8.3 shows the effects of the distance and the number of impulses per scanning path for some objects.